 After completion of the program, graduates are eligible to sit for the national APRN certification exam as an AGNP or FNP.

 Admitted students will undergo a gap analysis to determine courses needed to earn the postgraduate certificate.
+An interview is required to aid in the gap analysis.

 NOTES: The UVM Course Catalogue details specific requirements as designated by catalogue year.
 Academic standards are outlined in the CNHS Nursing Graduate Student Handbook.
+The program of study assumes that the student has already taken courses in nursing theory, nursing research or evidenced based practice and health care policy and advanced pharmacology and advanced pathophysiology.

 - Doctoral degree